Elobo68/IfcClash_Plus/README.md

 # IfcClash_Plus
 This is a test to find the best solution before trying to implement directly into IfcClash.
-We have for type of rule that exist inside IfcClash.
+We have 4 type of rule that exist inside IfcClash.
 -Intersection
 -Collision
 -Clearance
 -Ray Check
-The first 4 rules can be expended with other to complete them.
-With some basics rules, we could easily combine them to construct rule that fit exactly the issue.
-The idea is to create a lego set of rule.
+The idea is to create a lego set of rule that can be used together.

 # Progress
 The first step is to create new rule to expand possibilities.
 Those rule can be used in any template.

-1. Expand number of rule
+1. Expand number of rule and create the base structure for rules
-2. Create them in python
+2. Create association of rule in python
+3. Studies implementation in ifcclash

+# Main functionality
-3. Create a C++ version
+- Create a template to standardize rule creation
+    I want to create a catalog of rule.
+In order for them to work, i need a standardization of the functionality to expand them and make them work all together.
+- Use IDS to select
+    The idea is to reuse IDS Facet to select list of elements.
+I am pretty sure more and more people are starting to use it, so it will be easier for everyone with time.
+- Rule
+    The result of a rule will produce a list of object.
+This list of object can be used in another rule.
+This can be used to expand the rule functionnality, and complexity.
+- Authorize exception
+    There is edge case in every case.
+You can either select them by hand or reduce them.
+This aim to reduce the edge case to the bare minimum.
+- Categorize result
+    The BCF can carry information like actor, or criticity.
+Sometime, these can be done with a script.
+    - by actor
+    - by criticity
+- Regroup result by several way
+    I want to expand the way to regroup result of clash.
-4. Add rule in existing IfcClash
+- Group rule in folder
-5. Look for association of rules

-# New Rule
+# Catalog of rule
 I will do a sheet for every rule to describe the way it's working and the intended result of that rule.

-This is my starting point.
+This is my starting point for a new rule.
 [Clearance Above Object](Clash_Expend/2ObjectsRules/ClearanceAbove)

 ## Two Object Rule